-As summarized in the previous section, it should be noted that there is a substantial risk that deflationary pressure will be amplified in a low inflation environment due to difficulties of real wage adjustment and the adverse effects of debt deflation and credit crunch.
-In addition, considering that nominal interest rates can not be negative, low nominal interest rates leave very little room for a central bank to lower interest rates to fend off a tremendous deflationary shock.
-This suggests the greater possibility of rising real expected interest rates in the event of recession, thereby leading to a higher risk of instability in the economy.
+As summarized in the previous section, it should be noted that there is a substantial risk that deflationary pressure will be amplified in a low-inflation environment due to difficulties of real wage adjustment and the adverse effects of debt deflation and credit crunch.
+In addition, considering that nominal interest rates cannot be negative, low nominal interest rates leave very little room for a central bank to lower interest rates to fend off a tremendous deflationary shock.
+This suggests the greater possibility of raising real expected interest rates in the event of recession, thereby leading to a higher risk of instability in the economy.

 However, it is necessary to examine the validity of the above argument in a disinflationary environment against the backdrop of productivity improvement.
-It is often pointed out that worldwide price declines, including those in Japan, are induced by the improvement in productivity against the backdrop of revolution in information
+It is often pointed out that the worldwide low-inflation environment, including that in Japan, is induced by the improvement in productivity against the backdrop of the revolution in information and telecommunications technology.24